-Why you should buy this: It’s powerful, has fantastic battery life and it’s a stylish trendsetter.
+Why you should buy this: It’s powerful, has fantastic battery life, and it’s a stylish trendsetter.

 Who’s it for: Just about anyone but gamers.

-Why we picked the XPS 13:
+What we thought about the XPS 13:

-Read our full review of the latest Dell XPS 13 here.
+Read our Dell XPS 13 review.

 Why you should buy this: Its display is beautiful and all around performance is fantastic.